Identifying the unique purpose of every story

 But first, before venturing inside for potential story solutions, one must take into account a reality of the external world.
 Many a problem finds its genesis within the vicious activities of others, yet pressure can also bubble up from an untenable state-of-affairs.
 Changing these problematic situations becomes the focus of our next article.

 The Story Goals examined in this article all reside within the Physics Domain (or Activity Domain if you found the Dramatica theory of story post-1998).
 Situated within the upper right quadrant of the current model, this Domain contains the Types of Obtaining, Doing, Understanding and Learning.
-In a story where the Overall Story Throughline finds the source of its inequity within an external process, one of these 4 Types will become the Overall Story Goal.
-Selecting one of these will force a story into examining certain issues—if the Author in question wants to write something thematically consistent in nature.
+In a story where the Objective Story Throughline finds the source of its inequity within an external process, one of these 4 Types will become the Story Goal.
+Selecting one of these will force a story into examining certain issues--if the Author in question wants to write something thematically consistent in nature.

 It is not uncommon for someone new to Dramatica to always see Obtaining as the Goal of their Story.
 Exposure to the example storyforms contained in the application along with articles like this one should help open up any Author to a greater world of complexity and subtlety of expression.